-Learning is not a strange term or word in human life daily because this word is famous and well – known as the part of studying as if every person suddenly knew well about the meaning of learning.
-Meanwhile, if it is asked to ourselves, then a question would appear about what is the meaning of learning?
+Learning is not a strange term or word in human life daily because this word is famous and well–known as a part of studying as if every person suddenly knew well about the meaning of learning.
+Meanwhile, if it is asked ourselves, then a question would appear about what is the meaning of learning.

-The possibility appears mostly in various definitions about learning, and of course it also appears in the psychologist.
+The possibility appears mostly in various definitions of learning, and of course, it also appears in psychology.

 There are some opinions of the psychologist in definite the mean of it, below: